rust-lang/book/src/ch03-01-variables-and-mutability.md

 This example shows how the compiler helps you find errors in your programs.
-Even though compiler errors can be frustrating, they only mean your program isn’t safely doing what you want it to do yet; they do *not* mean that you’re not a good programmer!
+Even though compiler errors can be frustrating, they only mean your program isn’t safely doing what you want it to do; yet they do *not* mean that you’re not a good programmer!
 Experienced Rustaceans still get compiler errors.

 The error message indicates that the cause of the error is that you `cannot